 The 33 examinations offered are all 90 minutes long.
 With the exception of English Composition with Essay, the exams are composed of two sections of multiple-choice questions.
 These exams require college-level knowledge and critical thinking ability.
 Sufficient preparation is required to do well.

 CLEP is a program of the College Board, which includes 6 General Examinations and 29 Subject Examinations.
 Six (6) credits are awarded for scores of 50 or above on each of the CLEP General Examinations.
 Credit is not granted for CLEP General Examinations taken after 15 college credits have been earned, or in discipline areas where college-level coursework has been completed, whether the course was passed or not.

 Three (3) to six (6) credits are awarded to students who earn a score of 50 or higher on a CLEP Subject Examination.
 Currently enrolled MU students must obtain written departmental approval prior to taking a Subject Examination.

 When are the CLEP exams administered at MU?

 CLEP exams are offered on a weekly basis during the academic year.
 Check with the MU Test Center for the schedule, which is subject to change.

 What does the exam cost?

-Effective July 1, 2010, the fee for each exam is $80 which is paid by check or by credit card on the day of the exam.
+Effective January, 2014, the fee for each exam is $80 which is paid via the 'MyAccount' link on the CLEP website.
+This fee must be paid prior to your exam date.
+Please bring your payment confirmation with you to the test center on the day of your exam.
 The MU Test Center charges an additional registration fee of $20, due when the Registration-Admission form is submitted online.